-Beckwood’s cross-functional teams work together to streamline every press we design for ultimate sustainability, and we strive to implement only the most energy efficient components.
-By doing this we minimize waste and improve the overall performance of our machines – providing a substantial impact to your operations.
+Beckwood’s cross-functional teams work together ensure every press is designed for ultimate sustainability.
+Using only the most energy efficient components, we minimize waste and improve the overall performance of our machines – providing a substantial impact to your operations.

 Variable Frequency Drive (VFD)